Thelymitra angustifolia: Taxonomy and naming

 Thelymitra angustifolia was first formally described in 1810 by Robert Brown and the description was published in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
-The specific epithet (angustifolia) is derived from the Latin words angustus meaning "narrow" and folia meaning "leaves".
+The specific epithet (angustifolia) is derived from the Latin words angustus meaning "narrow" and folium meaning "leaf".

 Distribution and habitat

-The long-leaved sun orchid grows in moist to wet grassy place in rainforest and tall forest sometimes in open forest and woodland.
+Long-leaved sun orchid grows in moist to wet grassy place in rainforest and tall forest sometimes in open forest and woodland.
 It is widespread and common between the Atherton Tableland in Queensland and Mittagong in New South Wales.